 Rapid fire Q&A with Sholom Rubin, UX Director at Forwardslash—a Ptex sister company specializing in developing beautiful, innovative websites that that drives businesses /forward/

-As the UX strategist at Fowardslash, Sholom leads a team of researchers, developers and front end designers to create sound strategy, wireframes and user flows to build out sites and create optimal conversions for our clients.
-He’s also chief of making-it-happen-in-the-most-efficent-way-possible and is always educating himself and the team on what’s next in the digital space.
+As the UX (user experience) strategist at Fowardslash, Sholom leads a team of researchers, web developers, copywriters, and designers to create conversion-focused, strategy-driven websites that result in optimal conversions for our clients.
+He’s also Chief of Making-It-Happen-in-the-Most-Efficent-Way-Possible and is always educating himself and the team on what’s next in the digital space.

 I asked him if he’d share a taste of his vast web wisdom—and here’s what he had to say.